srexi/purecounterjs/README.md

 ```

 -   The end of this count will be showing `$9.0 K`.
--   Most settings can be overriden on the pre-element basis.
+-   Most settings can be overridden on a pre-element basis.
 The element configuration will only be used on that element.

 ## Default Values: